ainlovescode/IngatSolat/README.md

 The IngatSolat application consists of the toolbar menu, and the configuration menu.

 - Toolbar menu:
-...The toolbar menu displays prayer times for the day, and on-click alarm settings.
+⋅⋅-The toolbar menu displays prayer times for the day, and on-click alarm settings.
 Alarms will trigger a browser alert.
 - Configuration menu:
-..- The configuration menu has advanced settings, including offset settings for all or individual prayers.
+⋅⋅- The configuration menu has advanced settings, including offset settings for all or individual prayers.
 Settings will be stored in-browser i.e. in chrome.storage.sync object

 Future plans